Skip links

 Several factors influence the environmental footprint of an individual or an organization, thus determining the environmental impact of their activities:

-Technology and energy efficiency: The adoption of cleaner and more efficient technologies can significantly reduce greenhouse gas emissions and the use of natural resources.
+Technology and energy efficiency: Adopting cleaner and more efficient technologies can significantly reduce greenhouse gas emissions and the use of natural resources.
+For example, renewable energies, such as solar and wind, help limit dependence on fossil fuels.
+In addition, innovations in building insulation or the electrification of transport contribute to improving energy efficiency and thus reducing environmental impact.

 This indicator measures the impact of our actions on the planet, evaluating the consumption of natural resources in relation to their renewal.